Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 Given-Men didn’t seem to die of old age, either.
 Yan was understandably reluctant to give away too much of their secrets, but what Daniel had managed to secure suggested they went on basically forever until something got them… though that something could come from within.

 Yan had said something like…. *"It’s the Fire that takes us home, one day.
 If I am not very respectful to the Gods, the Fire will make me head-broken.
-If not that, I may do something...too brave, maybe.
+If not that, I may do something... too brave, maybe.
 So the stories say."*

 Hunting a Brown One, a literal monster of legend to the Ten’gewek, might just qualify as *‘too brave.’* Except, bringing along a gun designed to put holes in a car didn’t quite fit.

-"So, what I’m getting out of this...is Yan is having a mid-life crisis."
+"So, what I’m getting out of this... is Yan is having a mid-life crisis."

 "He’s not human, Dan," Xiù reminded him gently.
 "Sometimes, aliens are aliens."